alexstaravoitau/detecting-road-features/README.md

 s_channel = hls[:, :, 2]
 ```

 We apply a combination of all these filters as an edge detection pipeline.
-Here is an example of its output, where pixels masked by color are in blue, and pixels masked by gradient are in green.
+Here is an example of its output, where pixels masked by color are blue, and pixels masked by gradient are green.

 <p align="center">
   <img src="assets/edges.png" alt="Original vs. highlighted edges."/>